-Our Principal business activity remains the buying and selling of residential property in the UK.
-We consider our key financial performance indicators to be Turnover and Gross Margin although, over the past two years, we have also focussed on stock levels and hence, our exposure to the risks and uncertainties mentioned above.
+Our principal business activity remains the buying and selling of residential property in the UK.
+We consider our key financial performance indicators to be Turnover and Gross Margin although, over the past few years, we have also focussed on stock levels and hence, our exposure to the risks and uncertainties already mentioned.

-2021 2020
+2022 2021

-Turnover £9.7m £16.9m
+Turnover £20.3m £9.7m

-Gross Margin 15.6% 10.1%
+Gross Margin 10.5% 15.6%

+Closing Inventory £9.4m £5.9m